Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Is there an easier way?

-A gravity filter makes use of the planetary force which drags everything downward (including your feet at the end of the day).
+A gravity filter makes use of the planetary force which drags everything downward (including your backpack as you hike).

 So this water treatment method makes use of a simple two bag design, and I'm guessing you've already figured this out: